BLAST-WarpX/warpx/.github/ISSUE_TEMPLATE/blank_issue.md

 Issues are used to report bugs, installation problems or to request new features.
 Discussions are used to ask more open-ended questions, brainstorm, ask our feedback, etc.

+You can find more details on how to use issues and discussions [here](https://github.com/ECP-WarpX/WarpX/blob/development/CONTRIBUTING.rst).